10sr/installer_sh/README.md

 When functions are called, $startdir and $srcdir were set. $startdir is the working directory when install.sh was executed and $srcdir is directory where downloaded archive files are extracted.
-Usually you can use `cd $srcdir/$pkgname-$pkgver` to change into the directory files were extracted.
+Usually you can use command like `cd $srcdir/$pkgname-$pkgver` to go into the directory files were extracted.

 ### uninstall() (optional)